 The corporal's eyes narrowed slightly before he glanced across to Samael.
 "Of course.
 However, this needs to be completed, inventory has priority.
 Specialist Holmes, would you please take this opportunity to retrieve the surplus magazines from your quarters?
 Johnson can take your place in the meantime so we can continue on schedule."

 Samael smiled to himself, grunting his approval and nodding once before shouldering his sniper rifle and trotting toward the shutter.
 He made eye contact briefly with Will, winking and then slamming a fist into the button next to the entrance to open the retractable door.
 "Be back in a jiff!" he announced before ducking under it with a quick salute to the soldier on duty.
-Quick on your paws, Will.
+Quick on your feet, Will.
 You're better than you give yourself credit for...

 When Samael got to the bunk room, Ronson was gone -- the rebel assumed he'd finally stirred and had gone off to whatever he'd been assigned for the current shift.
-The grey chupadore smiled a bit as he grabbed the large duffel from the bed he hadn't even slept in yet, shoving any other loose personal articles into it.
+The impostor smiled a bit as he grabbed the large duffel from the bed he hadn't even slept in yet, shoving any other loose personal articles into it.
 A shame.
 He'd been hoping to put some work in on that mattress with at least one of the handsome privates.
 But if one thing was sure in his unpredictable world...it was the chaos itself.

 Barnes's precious scheduling skills would be welcomed with open arms, but it didn't change the fact that nothing stayed on track in this line of work.
 The careful plan Nelson had laid out with him would have taken another thirty or forty hours, at minimum, to unfold properly.
 Everything was shifting forward now, though, and all the delights he thought he might have a chance to experience...ah well.
 That was the job.